1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td  markdown="1">

-- Thrives in communicating high-level, ensuring clarity for individuals with varying levels of technical expertise.
+- Thrives in communication, ensuring clarity and objectiveness for individuals with varying levels of technical expertise.
 - Able to clearly articulate pros/cons, costs and tradeoffs of possible decisions.
 - Proactively establishes the team’s vision and strategic direction.
 - Inspires and motivates team members towards a shared vision, cultivating a culture of innovation and excellence.